VerenaK90/Neuroblastoma_evolution/README.md

 Model_NB.initiation.R This script contains a set of functions to fit a population genetics model of neuroblatoma initiation to the measured densities at ECA and MRCA.

 ## Estimate the mutation density at MRCA and ECA for a single example tumor
-Please refer to the tutorial Example/Example_code_mutation_density.pdf
+Please refer to the tutorial Example/Example_code_mutation_density.pdf and also download the folder "RData"

 ## Analyze the data with population genetics models using uploaded input data
-Please refer to the tutorial Example/Dynamics_of_neuroblastoma_initiation.pdf
+Please refer to the tutorial Example/Dynamics_of_neuroblastoma_initiation.pdf and also download the folder "RData"

 ## Analysis
 To reproduce the analysis do the following steps: